huhady/huhady.github.io/_pages/Prospective students.md

 Applicants should hold an M.S. in one of the following or closely related fields prior to starting the Ph.D.:
 - Physical geography
 - Oceanography
-- Coastal and ocean Engineering
+- Coastal and ocean engineering
-- Environmental and water resources Engineering
+- Environmental and water resources engineering
 - Earth system science

 Highly motivated students without an M.S. but with strong undergraduate research experience are also encouraged to apply.